Comparing Ontrak (NASDAQ:OTRK) and NewGenIvf Group (NASDAQ:NIVF)

-Ontrak (NASDAQ:OTRK – Get Free Report) and NewGenIvf Group (NASDAQ:NIVF – Get Free Report) are both small-cap medical companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their earnings, profitability, analyst recommendations, dividends, institutional ownership, valuation and risk.
+NewGenIvf Group (NASDAQ:NIVF – Get Free Report) and Ontrak (NASDAQ:OTRK – Get Free Report) are both small-cap medical companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their institutional ownership, risk, earnings, dividends, valuation, profitability and analyst recommendations.

-This table compares Ontrak and NewGenIvf Group’s net margins, return on equity and return on assets.

-This table compares Ontrak and NewGenIvf Group”s revenue, earnings per share and valuation.
+This table compares NewGenIvf Group and Ontrak”s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue